 Quantifier modifier: endowment of existential import - repeal of existential import/abstention from claiming existence - assertion of non-existence

 The immediately previous word must be a quantifier (such as ro) or quantified variable.
 This word endows the quantification with existential import.
-If this word is immediately followed by "cu'i" (thereby producing "dau'ocu'i"), then all existential import is explicitly repealed (so that it does not apply) and the result is agnostic on existence; "rodau'ocu'i" is technically exactly the same as "ro" alone (in modern logic/math), but it very clearly states that the person is purposefully and knowingly abstaining from asserting existence of non-existence.
+If this word is immediately followed by "cu'i" (thereby producing "dau'ocu'i"), then all existential import is explicitly repealed (so that it does not apply) and the result is agnostic on existence; "rodau'o" is technically exactly the same as "ro" alone according to the CLL and means "(for) each/every/all [x, P(x) is true], and strictly more than zero [x] (are asserted to) exist"; meanwhile, "rodau'ocu'i" is a more correct translation of the universal quantifier ("all", "for any/every") in modern logic/math, but it very clearly states that the person is purposefully and knowingly abstaining from asserting existence of non-existence.
 If it is immediately followed by "nai" (thereby producing "dau'onai"), then non-existence is explicitly, purposefully, and knowingly claimed; the result is more of an 'IF' statement ("if X were to exist, then proposition p(X) would be true (of (all of) X); but X do not exist.").
 On its own, "rodau'o lo broda cu brode" is equivalent to "ro lo broda cu brode .ije da broda".